JINWOO-J/nginx_docker/README_HEADER.md

 # nginx docker

+## Introduction to nginx_docker
+This project was created to help ICON's PRep-node.
+P-Rep node operator should have methods to enhance security.
+Setting throttle by using Nginx as Reserve Proxy, P-Reps can protect its network from DDoS attack and able to build a White IP list based network.

 ## Introduction to Nginx
 Nginx is a web server that optimizes security and speed that consists of one master process and several worker processes.